 One of the most visible women in America, Lunden has graced the covers of more than 60 magazines and book covers.

 Her books include Had I Known; Chicken Soup for the Soul: Family Caregiving; Growing Up Healthy: Protecting Your Child From Diseases Now Through Adulthood; Wake-Up Calls; A Bend in the Road is Not the End of the Road; Joan Lunden’s Healthy Living; Joan Lunden’s Healthy Cooking; Mother’s Minutes Your Newborn Baby; and Good Morning, I’m Joan Lunden.
+Her latest is Why Did I Come into This Room?
+A Candid Conversation about Aging.
 She also hosts the exercise video Workout America.

 “Joan’s message was uplifting and inspirational, especially to those who find their lives being pulled in so many different directions!
 She is an excellent example of how a good attitude and willingness to grasp every opportunity can lead to great success in unanticipated endeavors.
 Sharing her story makes it obvious why she has seen such amazing success in her career and her life.”